smcclab/smc-course/_workshops/index.md

 material (see below) and have submitted your weekly [AV diary video]({% link _deliverables/01-audiovisual-diary.md %}).

+Each week's content includes:

+- a description of the "creative provocation" for that week's [AV diary]({% link _deliverables/01-audiovisual-diary.md %}) entry
+- videos to watch
+- code to read
+- other reading material (papers, blog posts, etc.)

 The timeline for each workshop is:

 {:style="width:100%; margin-bottom:2em;"}